Dia de Los Muertos woman

 Suddenly, one of the adults walked in and loudly shushed us.
 “We had a funeral today!
 You can’t sing”.
 To clarify, he meant it in a “you shouldn’t sing” kind of way, rather than “you can’t sing”, a fact which we already knew.

-We quieted down and I felt my sadness wash over me again.
+We went quiet.
+The singing stopped.
+The laughter was shut down.
+I felt my sadness wash over me again.

 One Way to Remember the Dead?